DOI-USGS/asc-public-docs/docs/how-to-guides/environment-setup-and-maintenance/installing-isis-via-anaconda.md

  - **Latest** — the current public release (quarterly cadence)
  - **LTS** — long-term support release, 18-month support window
  - **RC** — release candidate for the next quarterly, available roughly one month before promotion
  - **Dev** — built from the `dev` branch every two weeks.
-Useful for testing recent fixes; not tagged on GitHub and not separately supported.
+Useful for testing recent fixes; not tagged on GitHub, and only the latest two-week build is supported.

 See the [ISIS Release Schedule](../software-management/isis-release-schedule.md) for full cadence details.